epfl-ada/ada-2024-project-thelordsofdata/index.md

 {% include emotions_pie.html %}

 There are certainly more movies that have a higher domestic percentage of revenue than those with foreign.
 The differences seem to be pretty stable across the different emotions.
 It is also intuitive that the neutral emotion is dominant, as the plot summaries are supposed to be communicated in a neutral tone, and our model is not perfect in detecting emotions through actions described neutrally.
+Furthermore to use this model to its full potential and have a better accuracy, the model needs to be fine-tuned.
+Unfortunately we do not have any labeled data to perform this process.
 We will see in later analysis if the emotions have an impact on the foreign percent of revenue or not.

 ---